Illharmonic HIP HOP ORCHESTRA performance August 24 Preview - sympohonic music and hip-hop meld-- talk with Thee Phantom and his MC wife

 Groups of 5 or more can receive a $9 Discount with Promo Code: Chicago

-For tickers information please visit Auditorium Theatre website
+For ticket availability or full-priced ticket information please visit Auditorium Theatre website

 For Group Sales, Contact Auditorium Theatre Box Office for more information. firstname.lastname@example.org, 312.341.2310